SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 s2669 = s[2669]
 ```

 We end up with $n = 2366$ having a probability of $0.573$ and $n = 2669$ having a probability of $0.785$.
-This is a bit surprising, as the expected number of students needed to see all birthdays was $2366$ students, but the probability of seeing all birthdays was only $57.3\%$ using that number.
-This is due to the fact that the expected number of students needed to see all birthdays is the average number of students needed to see all birthdays, but the probability of seeing all birthdays is the one minus the probability of not seeing all birthdays.
-This is a subtle but important distinction, and shows the power of different methods (and leads) in probability theory!
+This is a bit surprising, as the expected number of students needed to see all birthdays was $2366$ students, but the likelihood of seeing all birthdays was only $57.3\%$ using that number.
+This is because the expected number of students needed to see all birthdays is the average number of students needed to see all birthdays.
+Still, the probability of seeing all birthdays is one minus the probability of not seeing all birthdays.
+This subtle but essential distinction shows the power of different probability theory methods (and leads)!

 # Monte Carlo Simulation

-Now, that we came up with two different methods to solve similar problems, I want to explore another lead: Monte Carlo Simulation (honestly, so this blog has pictures lol).
-Monte Carlo simulations are particularly useful when dealing with complex probability problems.
-Instead of solving the problem analytically, we simulate the scenario many times and observe the outcomes.
+Now that we have come up with two different methods to solve similar problems, I want to explore another lead: Monte Carlo Simulation (honestly, so this blog has pictures, lol).
+Monte Carlo simulations are beneficial when dealing with complex probability problems.
+Instead of solving the problem analytically, we often simulate the scenario and observe the outcomes.
 In our case, we will simulate the assignment of birthdays to students repeatedly and count how often all 365 days are represented.
-Unfortunately, we need to move to the `computing` land and code it up.
-I wanted a easy, fast, and clean language to prototype this, so of course I choose [rust](https://www.rust-lang.org/) :crab:.
+Unfortunately, we must move to the computing land and code it up.
+I wanted an easy, fast, and clean language to prototype this, so, of course, I chose [rust](https://www.rust-lang.org/) :crab:

-This is suppose to be math blog, so I'll try to keep the code to a minimum.
-The idea is simple: we generate a random birthday for each student and check if all 365 days are represented.
-We repeat this process many times and calculate the probability of seeing all birthdays.
-I want to create different models to optimize them for the problem, so I decided to have an interface for our simulations (or a trait in Rust land):
+Since this is a math blog, I'll keep the code to a minimum.
+The concept is straightforward: we assign a random birthday to each student and check if all 365 days are represented.
+We repeat this process numerous times and calculate the probability of seeing all birthdays.
+To optimize our models for the problem, I've decided to create an interface for our simulations (or a trait in Rust land):

 ```rust
 pub trait Simulation {